-When you find the find “the one”, the property that meets your criteria and makes your heart jump for joy, it is important to stay focused on getting the best deal
+Looking to Find your ideal Property in France?
+When you do finally find “the one”, the property that meets your criteria and makes your heart jump for joy, it is important to stay focused on getting the best deal

 After a long search for a new home you will be overjoyed at finding a property that is right for you.
 However, you must try to keep your mind firmly on getting the best deal, even though your mind might be racing with design and décor ideas.